an9wer/werice/README.rst

 ------------

-My current  daily driver is **Gentoo** on the laptop **Thinkpad T14 Gen2 AMD Ryzen 7 PRO 5850U**, and here is a list of tools shipped on it:
+My current  daily driver is **Gentoo** on the laptop **Thinkpad T14 Gen2 AMD Ryzen 7 PRO 5850U**, and here is a list of utilties shipped on it:

 - Window Manager: dwm
 - Compositor: picom